MeeFoundation/docs/src/Identity_agent.md

 **Protocols**

-- Credential Handler API
+- Credential Handler API (CHAPI)
-- PassKeeys (WebAuthn)
+- PassKeys (WebAuthn)
-- Connect-with-Mee v1: a variant on OpenID SIOP that uses a universal link to the Mee agent
-- Connect-with-Mee v2: supports bi-directional data sharing of attributes, implements connection deletion
 - OpenID SIOP
+- Connect-with-Mee: a variant on OpenID SIOP that uses a universal link to the Mee agent

 **UI Features**